Salient Issue

 Fairtrade works to bridge wage gaps using a variety of tools and interventions:

 • Reducing gender wage gaps.
 Women are overrepresented among workers in low-paying jobs in agriculture.
-To narrow gender wage gaps Fairtrade seeks to advance women’s access to education, promotions, a safe workplace, and childcare.
-Please see the page on gender rights for further information.
+To narrow gender wage gaps, Fairtrade seeks to advance women’s access to education, promotions, a safe workplace, and childcare.
+Please see the page on gender equity for further information.

 • Targeted projects.
 Fairtrade partners with committed companies to test mechanisms for wage increases and facilitate concrete collaboration among supply chain actors.
 The best practice section of the Fairtrade Trader Standard encourages this.
-For example, a Swiss retailer collaborates with Fairtrade to cover its share of the living wage gap on two banana plantations in the Dominican Republic, where it purchases 30-35% of the plantations’ volume.
+For example, the Swiss retailer Coop collaborated with Fairtrade to cover its share of the living wage gap on two banana plantations in the Dominican Republic, where it purchases 3035 % of the plantations’ volume.
+After the project ended in 2022, Coop has pledged to paying Living Wage Reference Prices in all their Fairtrade certified banana plantations from 2025.

 • Emergency support.
-During the COVID-19 pandemic, Fairtrade raised and distributed over 500,000 Euros to Fairtrade certified flower farms, which helped workers buy food and health equipment during a critical time.
+During the COVID-19 pandemic, Fairtrade raised and distributed over 500 000 Euros to Fairtrade certified flower farms, which helped workers buy food and health equipment during a critical time.
+According to a report, Fairtrade support had a significant protecting effect and improved workers’ resilience during the pandemic.

 • Partnerships.
 Fairtrade collaborates with numerous organisations on living wages.
-A recently announced partnership between Fairtrade and IDH will see Fairtrade utilising the IDH Salary Matrix to measure wages and implement unique Fairtrade add-ons that are being developed for the tool.
-Fairtrade also participates in the World Banana Forum of the FAO, the Global Deal, and collaborates with several trade unions and labour rights organisations (See the page of Labour rights and conditions).
+Fairtrade funds an Anker Research Institute project in Côte d’Ivoire to set a new living wage benchmark for banana workers.
+Fairtrade also participates in the World Banana Forum of the FAO, the Global Deal, and collaborates with several trade unions and labour rights organisations (See more on the page of Labour rights and conditions).

 • Advocacy work.
-Fairtrade actively advocates for HREDD legislation that recognizes living wages and living incomes as indispensable steps in advancing human rights and environmental protection.
+Fairtrade actively advocates for HREDD legislation and related implementation guidance to recognize living wages and living incomes as human rights and set concrete steps for companies to undertake in advancing living wages.

 At the export, import and manufacturing stages, Fairtrade’s interventions on labour abuse are currently narrower in scope than at the production stage.
 The Fairtrade Trader Standard requires companies to be aware of and comply with all national labour laws and fundamental ILO Conventions, including those on Freedom of Association and collective bargaining.
 These rules apply to all certified traders and manufacturers whether their national government has ratified these ILO Conventions or not.
 Compliance with these requirements is checked in audits if there are any indications of non-compliance, such as allegations made by third parties.